-It is possible to get a passing grade for this exercise even if 3-4 of the positions have been achieved only after an extra command, provided that the extra commands are obeyed immediately, and they lead to good, clear positions, and the exercise is otherwise performed well according to description in all other aspects.
+It is possible to get a passing grade for this exercise even if 3 or 4 of the positions have been achieved only after an extra command, provided that the extra commands are obeyed immediately, and they lead to good, clear positions, and the exercise is otherwise performed well according to the description in all other aspects.

-EXERCISE 2.9 Send around cones /a barrel, stop and jump a hurdle
+EXERCISE 2.9 Send around cones/a barrel, stop and jump a hurdle

+Commands: "Around

-Commands: "Around" - "Stand /down" - "right/left + jump" - ("Heel")
+"Around" - "Stand/Down" - "Right/Left/Jump" - ("Heel")

-A simultaneous hand signal may be used if redirecting is needed and when directing (left/right) the dog to the correct direction to jump.
-The hand signal may not exceed to the jump command.
-For the stop command both hands may be used.
+A simultaneous hand signal (one hand) may be used if redirecting is needed and when directing (left/right) the dog to the correct direction to jump.
+The handler is allowed to use a jump command, however the directing command and the jump command must be tied closely together so that the directing and jump commands do not give an impression of two separate commands.
+For the stop command, both hands may be used.

-Description: Before the competition starts, the judge will inform which position, stand or down, the dog should take on its way back to the handler.
+Before the competition starts, the judge will inform which position, stand or down, the dog should take on its way back to the handler.
 The position is the same for all competitors.

-Two hurdles (one closed with planks and one open with a bar) are placed approximately 5 metres from each other.
+Two hurdles (both open with a bar) are placed approximately 5 metres from each other.
 The height of the hurdles should be adjusted approximately to the dog's height at the withers but not higher than 50 cm.

-A group of cones (3-6) or a barrel (both approximately 40-50 cm high) are placed at the distance of approximately 10 metres from the imaginary line segment connecting the hurdles.
-The layout of the exercise is shown in the figure below and the layout examples for the cones are described in appendix 4.
+A group of cones (3-6) or a barrel are placed at a distance of approximately 15 metres from the imaginary line segment connecting the hurdles.
+The layout of the exercise is shown in the figure below and the layout examples for the cones are described in appendix 4.1.